 here, to pass a reference of the object, instead of passing a copy to the thread.

-So, let’s see what this program produces, and if this smartass programmer is really smart.
+So, let’s see what this program produces and if this smartass programmer is brilliant or stupid.
 Compile the program using GCC 4.7 or higher, or Clang 3.1 or higher.
-In case of GCC, use the following command:
+In the case of GCC, use the following command:

 g++ -std=c++11 -lpthread -o threading_example main.cpp